 A word of caution, though.
 Don’t be gimmicky.
 A cheesy feature can cause you to lose credibility much quicker than a well-executed feature can build you up.

 Context is all about when and where your app will be used.
 This can be difficult to determine, but it is vitally important.
 We can’t just assume that because our users are mobile that they are in a rush and only want quick access to limited information.

 On the contrary.
 84% of people use their mobile devices at home.
 You’ve probably done it yourself.
 Sitting on the couch or your comfy chair watching TV, you whip out your phone or tablet to quickly see what your friends are doing on Facebook or the latest artfully filtered photos on Instagram.

 But be careful not to assume where your users will be using your application.
 Get out of the office (or hire someone) and do some testing.
 If you make assumptions based on when and where you think your users are going to be using your app, you’re bound to disappoint.

-Smartphones and tablets are here to stay
+Smartphones, tablets, and UX are here to stay

 Want to see what thoughtful mobile design looks like?

 See our work for Southwest Airlines!See Now